Can Social Security Be Garnished for Student Loans? (2026)

 SSDI (Social Security Disability Insurance)

-SSDI can be reduced for defaulted federal student loans, but only within legal limits.
+SSDI can be reduced for defaulted federal student loans, but only within the legal limits described above — never more than 15% of the monthly payment, and never below $750.

 Social Security Retirement and Survivor Benefits

 Retirement benefits, and certain survivor benefits, can also be reduced for defaulted federal student loans.
-The same legal limits apply.
+The same 15% cap and $750 floor apply.

 Private student loans generally cannot reduce these benefits.